ddtxra/spring-security-auth0/spring-auth0-example/README.md

 This is a working skeleton using auth0 and spring security.

-Simply edit the [auth0.properties|src/main/resources/auth0.properties] with your client id and your client secret and client domain.
+Simply edit the [auth0.properties](src/main/resources/auth0.properties) with your client id, secret and domain.

 ```Shell
 auth0.clientId=YOUR_CLIENT_ID